 Stakeholders further make the case for a common methodology for assessing risks to ensure comparability of results (e.g. EDF).
-This could be achieved through common high-level templates (e.g. answers from the Finish, Dutch, Norwegian Governments and the German Association of Local Utilities).
+This could be achieved through common highlevel templates (e.g. answers from the Finish, Dutch, Norwegian Governments and the German Association of Local Utilities).
 There is general acknowledgement of the importance of preventing risks related to cyber-attacks.

 Many stakeholders stress the need for a definition/clarification on roles and responsibilities as well as operational procedures to be followed (e.g. who to contact in times of crisis).
 Stakeholders see the added value of designating one 'competent authority' per Member States, however there is no agreement on who this should be.
+Some argue that the choice should be left with the Member States (see for example the answers from the Norwegian Government or the German Association of Local Utilities) while others prefer a strong mandate of the TSOs (e.g. TenneT).